AlexP8on7/FPGA_VGA_SOC_Project/README.md

                <p> Both template modules relied on the fundamentals of the VGA interface, which used synchronization signals (HSYNC and VSYNC) and pixel clock timing to control the display.
 Investigating the template modules, I was then able to begin altering and designing my own VGA design. </p>

             <h2 id="simulation">Simulation</h2>
             <p>The simulation process involves running the Verilog design through a testbench to observe and verify its behavior.
-The screenshots depict waveform and value traces for signals such as row, col, and RGB outputs (red, green, blue).
+The screenshots below, show waveform and value traces for signals such as row, col, and RGB outputs (red, green, blue).
 The simulation highlights how these values evolve over time, as driven by the clk and rst signals.

                <p> The waveforms show the proper functioning of the module's color generation and state transitions.
 For example, the row and col signals increment appropriately, representing the pixel scanning of the VGA interface.
-The RGB signals (red, green, blue) remain synchronized with the logic and the VGA pixel clock, confirming the correct rendering of colors on a simulated display.
-Key parameters like HDISP and VDISP are instrumental in defining the active display region, as indicated in the traces.</p>
+The RGB signals (red, green, blue) remained synchronized with the logic and the VGA pixel clock, confirming the correct rendering of colors on a simulated display.
+Key parameters like HDISP and VDISP are instrumental in defining the active display region, as shown in the traces.</p>
                <div style="display: flex; gap: 20px; justify-content: center;">
                 <img src="https://raw.githubusercontent.com/AlexP8on7/FPGA_VGA_SOC_Project/main/images/Sim2.png" alt="Simulation Screenshot 1" style="width: 60%;">
                 <img src="https://raw.githubusercontent.com/AlexP8on7/FPGA_VGA_SOC_Project/main/images/Sim4.png" alt="Simulation Screenshot 2" style="width: 40%;">
             </div>
             <h2 id="synthesis">Synthesis</h2>
-            <p>The synthesis and implementation processes are key stages in digital design and FPGA development.This step optimizes the design for area, speed, and power while preserving functionality.
-Vivado perform logic minimization and mapping that results in a gate-level representation of the design.
+            <p>The synthesis and implementation processes are key stages in digital design and FPGA development.This part optimizes the design for area, speed, and power while preserving functionality.
+Vivado performed logic minimization and mapping that results in a gate-level representation of the design.

                <p> Implementation takes the synthesized netlist and maps it to the physical resources of the FPGA.
 This includes: